monkeyking83/drone-scheduler/drone/readme.txt

+To run, execute the following from the project root:
+./gradlew clean bootRun -Pargs=--input=<path to input file>

+To run tests:
+./gradlew clean test jacocoTestReport
+The Junit test report can be found here: $buildDir/reports/jacoco/test/html/com.walmart.drone.order/index.html The Jacoco report can be found here: $buildDir/reports/jacoco/test

+To run sonarqube plugin:
+./gradlew clean test jacocoTestReport sonarqube Assuming there's a local sonarcube server running, the report should be here: http://localhost:9000/dashboard?id=com.walmart%3Adrone

 Assumptions:
 * Drone can only carry one package at a time
 * Weight has no impact on speed or battery charge